Dependent Day Care Account

 The Dependent Day Care Account is designed to pay for the care of children or adults who qualify so that employees can work.
 Eligible expenses include:

 - After-school care

 - Dependent care centers

-You will need to provide detailed information about your dependent care provider including: name, address and Social Security Number or Tax Identification Number.
-Without this information you cannot be reimbursed.
+Employees will need to provide detailed information about their dependent care providers, including: name, address, and Social Security Number or Tax Identification Number.
+Without this information employees cannot be reimbursed.

-- Care for your dependent (who must reside in your home for at least 8 hours a day) must be necessary in order for you and your spouse (if married) to work.
+- Care for dependents (who must reside in employees' homes for at least 8 hours a day) must be necessary in order for employees and their spouses (if married) to work

 Click here to view full information about the Flexible Spending Account (FSA).